Canada’s Complicity in the Venezuela Crisis

 The crisis in Venezuela has put the entire Latin American region on alert.
 The once booming petrostate was led by the leftist Hugo Chávez during a time known as the ‘pink tide’, when left-wing governments were elected on the back of anti-neoliberal protests across the continent in the 1990s and 2000s.
 While the pink tide receded in places like Ecuador and Brazil by the 2010s, it held firm in Venezuela, eventually culminating in a stagnant pool of corruption and authoritarianism under Chávez’s handpicked successor Nicolas Maduro.

 Chávez’s modernization of Venezuela and the construction of a radically distributive welfare state was built on the back of Venezuela’s oil industry, which was responsible for 98 percent of export earnings and almost 50 percent of its gross domestic product (GDP).
 When oil prices dropped more than 70 percent between 2014 and 2016, Venezuela’s economy collapsed.
 Mired in falling oil production, shrinking GDP, soaring debt, hyperinflation, and growing autocracy, Venezuela now represents the largest humanitarian crisis in the Western Hemisphere.
-When Maduro was re-elected in the summer of 2018 in a vote widely perceived to be fraudulent, Juan Guaidó, the President of the National Assembly, declared himself interim President of Venezuela with the backing of the US.
+When Maduro was re-elected in the summer of 2018 in a vote widely perceived by many in the West (and its media) to be fraudulent, Juan Guaidó, the President of the National Assembly, declared himself interim President of Venezuela with the backing of the US.

 Canada has involved itself in the crisis mainly through its co-founding and participation in the Lima Group.
 In doing so, Canada has touted its ‘value-oriented foreign policy’ and commitments to safeguarding and promoting democracy and human rights abroad.
 The purpose of the Lima Group is to support Guaidó’s aim of removing Maduro and to guarantee a peaceful transition to democracy in Venezuela “without the use of force”.
 However, the continued use and expansion of sanctions against Venezuela by the US has directly contributed to the suffering and degradation of the conditions of the Venezuelan people, and is considered illegal under international law.